 Why Do Kids Live With Foster Families?

 Most often, a kid goes into a foster family because his or her mom or dad has a problem with drugs or alcohol.
 Other times, a parent may be very sick, in jail, or have some other trouble.
 The parents may need so much help with their own problems that they aren't able to focus on what the kid needs.
-Kids who are being abused or neglected by a parent go to live with a foster parent so they can be safe and protected.
+Sadly, kids may be abused or neglected too.

-How long a kid stays with a foster family depends on the situation.
-Sometimes it is just overnight, or for a short time, until the kid's parent or another relative can care for him properly.
-Sometimes kids stay longer in foster families, for a few months or even several years.
-A lot depends on whether the parent can work out their trouble, and be able to take good care of their kid.
+A lot depends on whether parents can work out their trouble and be able to take good care of their kid.
 Sometimes, this doesn't happen.
 In those cases, a kid may remain in foster care or go to live with another relative.

 Who Can Be a Foster Parent?